gavksingh/Pantry_App/README.md

 ## Usage

-1. **Upload Photo**: Use the "Upload Photo" button to select and upload images of items.
-The system will process the image, identify the item, and add it to the inventory.
-2. **View Inventory**: Browse through items categorized by different types using the sidebar.
+1. **View Inventory**: Browse through items categorized by different types using the sidebar.
-3. **Add/Edit Items**: Use the dialog form to add new items or edit existing ones.
+2. **Add/Edit Items**: Use the dialog form to add new items or edit existing ones.
-4. **Remove Items**: Select an item from the inventory and remove it as needed.
+3. **Remove Items**: Select an item from the inventory and remove it as needed.

-## API Endpoints

-- **POST /api/sendphoto**: Upload an image and receive item identification results.

 ## Contributing